-Any member of staff that has concerns about peer on peer abuse should follow the procedure set out in Section 9 and must report concerns immediately.
+Any member of staff that has concerns about child-on-child abuse should follow the procedure set out in Section 8 and must report concerns immediately.

 Others

 We encourage everyone to report any form of abuse or harm perpetrated by or against our pupils.
 Any concerns should be reported to the Designated Safeguarding Lead, using the details on the front page of this policy.